-1 The average arsenic level in our groundwater was 7.16 ppb, with a maximum level of 9.22 ppb.
-While your drinking water meets the federal and state standards for arsenic, it does contain low levels of arsenic.
+- 1 A part of Turlock's water supply was purchased from Stanislaus Regional Water Authority (SRWA) between 1/1/24 12/31/24. - 2 The average arsenic level in our groundwater was 8.3 ppb, with a maximum level of II ppb.
+We are closely monitoring the levels of arsenic.
 The arsenic standards balance the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
-The EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects, such as skin damage and circulatory problems.

-2 The average nitrate level in our groundwater was 5.37 ppm, with a maximum level of 7.33 ppm.
+The EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects, such as skin damage and circulatory problems. - 3 The average chromium (hexavalent) level in our groundwater was 4.9 ppb, with a maximum level of 6.8 ppb.
+Some people who drink water containing hexavalent chromium in excess of the MCL (10 ppb) over many years may have an increased risk of getting cancer. - 4 The average nitrate level in our groundwater was 6.0 ppm, with a maximum level of 9.9 ppm.
 We are closely monitoring the nitrate levels.
 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
 Nitrate levels above 10 ppm may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with certain specific enzyme deficiencies.
 If you are caring for an infant or you are pregnant, you should seek advice from your health care provider.